Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: Concluding remarks

-Therefore, their formula requires an additional correction factor $f_c$ to compensate.
-Moreover, it is difficult to estimate $\sqrt{\langle\xi^2\rangle}$ for the exponential distribution in the configuration space (see Appendix~\ref{secA}). \\ {\bf C2)} We have analyzed data on two- and three-pion BEC data at 7 TeV from the LHCb Collaboration~\cite{LHCb:2025jci} using a theoretical formula based on quantum optics~\cite{Glauber:1966,Lachs:1965zz} as proposed in \cite{Biyajima:1990ku}.
-For the geometrical picture, we assumed a dipole expression in 4-dimensional space-time.
-The estimated $R(2\pi)$ values in Table~\ref{tab2} are almost the same as those from the LHCb Collaboration (Table~\ref{tab1}). \\ {\bf C3)} We introduced a one-and-a-half pole for the mixed part $2p(1-p)$, which has a weaker power than that of the dipole, to improve the $\chi^2$ values in Table~\ref{tab2}.
+{\bf C1)} The authors of Refs.~\cite{LHCb:2025jci,Greiner:2002bv} applied the core/halo model to analyze their data on two- and three-pion BEC.
+The results for $f_c=\langle n_{\rm core}\rangle/\langle n_{\rm tot}\rangle$, $f_c^2=0.83\pm 0.13$, $0.83\pm 0.09$ and $0.81\pm 0.10$ are very interesting, because the contribution from the halo component (pions from decayed resonances) is known to be approximately 20 \%.
+However, we still question on $\chi^2$/ndf values (Table~\ref{tab1}).
+Moreover, it is difficult to estimate $\sqrt{\langle\xi^2\rangle}$ for the exponential distribution in the configuration space (see Appendix~\ref{secA}). \\ {\bf C2)} We analyzed the two- and three-pion BEC data in $pp$ collisions at 7 TeV from the LHCb Collaboration~\cite{LHCb:2025jci} using a theoretical formula based on quantum optics~\cite{Glauber:1966,Lachs:1965zz} as proposed in \cite{Biyajima:1990ku}.
+For the geometrical picture, we assumed a dipole expression in four-dimensional space-time.
+The estimated $R(2\pi)$ values in Table~\ref{tab2} are nearly identical to those reported by the LHCb Collaboration (Table~\ref{tab1}).
+However, we did not observe any improvements in the $\chi^2$/ndf values (Table~\ref{tab2}). \\ {\bf C3)} We introduced a one-and-a-half pole for the mixed component $2p(1-p)$, which has a weaker power than that of the dipole, to improve the $\chi^2$ values in Table~\ref{tab2}.
 Specifically, $1/(1+(R_2Q)^2)^{1.5}$ was introduced for the mixed term in $2p(1-p)$.
-For the coherent part, we assumed the half-pole $1/(1+(R_2Q)^2)^{0.5}$.
-This gave the results shown in Table~\ref{tab3}.
-Moreover, when $R_1(2\pi)$ and $p(2\pi)$ from Table~\ref{tab3} were used as inputs to the working hypothesis of the LHCb Collaboration, we obtained improved $R_2(3\pi)$ and $\chi^2$ values that match closely with $R_2(2\pi)$ and $\chi^2$ in Table~\ref{tab1}.
-In conclusion, the role of the one-and-a-half pole $1/(1+(R_2Q)^2)^{1.5}$ seems to be important in addition to the dipole $1/(1+(R_2Q)^2)^{2.0}$. \\ {\bf C4)} We compared two kinds of LRC's in our analysis.
-The values of ${\rm LRC_{(Gauss)}}$ at $Q=2$ GeV are almost the normalization factor $C$'s, which are the asymptotic values.
-On the other hand, ${\rm LRC_{(linear)}}$'s are increasing as $Q>2$ GeV. \\ {\bf C5)} We can compare the density functions with estimated parameters $R_1=1.28$ fm, $R_2=0.25$ fm, and $p=0.77$ in Table~\ref{tab3} in Fig.~\ref{fig4}.
-They are computed in Table~\ref{tab6}.
+For the coherent component, we assumed the half-pole $1/(1+(R_2Q)^2)^{0.5}$; the results are shown in Table~\ref{tab4}.
+Moreover, when $R_1(2\pi)$ and $p(2\pi)$ from Table~\ref{tab4} were used as inputs to the working hypothesis of the LHCb Collaboration, we obtained improved $R_2(3\pi)$ and $\chi^2$ values that closely match with the $R_2(2\pi)$ and $\chi^2$ values in Table~\ref{tab1}.
+In conclusion, the role of the one-and-a-half pole $1/(1+(R_2Q)^2)^{1.5}$ seems to be important in addition to the dipole $1/(1+(R_2Q)^2)^{2.0}$. \\ {\bf C4)} In our analysis, we compared two LRC types: at $Q=2$ GeV, the ${\rm LRC_{(Gauss)}}$ values are close to the normalization factors $C$, which are asymptotic values.
+Conversely, ${\rm LRC_{(linear)}}$ continues to increase for $Q>2$ GeV. \\ {\bf C5)} We can compare the density functions with estimated parameters $R_1=1.28$ fm, $R_2=0.25$ fm, and $p=0.77$ in Table~\ref{tab4} and Fig.~\ref{fig5} and are computed by using formulas in Table~\ref{tab10}.